Alicia Cawiya: Cawiya's speech

 Cawiya's speech wasn't enough to change the decision of the Constituent Assembly however, and the Yasuní-TT exploitation was accepted by 108 to 133 votes.
 The construction of the infrastructures started in 2016.

 Consequences

 After her speech, Cawiya received death threats., although this did not impede her activism.
 She continues to advocate for her community as leader of the AMWAE.

+Awards

+In November 2023, Cawiya was named to the BBC's 100 Women list.